blitzkerby/itc-2025/physics/analytical integration.md

 **Caution:** The foregoing equations have been integrated for constant acceleration only.
 A common mistake is to use these equations for problems involving variable acceleration, where they do not apply.

 **(b) Acceleration Given as a Function of Time, \( a = f(t) \).** Substitution of the function into the first of Eqs.
 2/2 gives \( f(t) = \frac{dv}{dt} \).
 Multiplying by \( dt \) separates the variables and permits integration.
 Thus,

 $$ \int_{v_0}^{v} v \, dv = \int_{0}^{t} f(t) \, dt \quad \text{or} \quad v = v_0 + \int_{0}^{t} f(t) \, dt $$

-Here's the text extracted from the image you uploaded:

----

 From this integrated expression for v as a function of t, the position coordinate s is obtained by integrating Eq.
 2/1, which, in form, would be: